top of page

 4. Lens Focal Length Wide (24-70mm) Think animal-scapes, small animal in a big beautiful scene

-5. No drones are allowed around wildlife and at the lodge - only certified advanced professionals with proper approvals
+5. No drones are allowed around wildlife and at the lodge - only permitted for certified advanced professionals with proper approvals

 6. Polarizers may be useful with some of the later morning moments and for the waterfalls